 “Because the Laundries’s statement by their attorney in the context of the unique facts of this case is objectively outrageous, the Court concludes that the Plaintiffs have stated causes of action for intentional infliction of emotional distress against the Laundries.
 The Court denies the Laundries’ motion to dismiss,” the documents read.

-After retaining the law firm Parker & McConkie to represent them, Petito’s family sent a notice of claim for a wrongful death lawsuit against the Moab City Police Department, claiming that the officers responding to her and Laundrie’s domestic violence incident committed “wrongful acts or neglect.”
+After retaining the law firm Parker & McConkie to represent them, Petito’s family sent a notice of claim for a wrongful death lawsuit against the Moab City Police Department in November 2022, claiming that the officers responding to her and Laundrie’s domestic violence incident committed “wrongful acts or neglect.”
 Seeking $50 million, one of the family’s lawyers, James McConkie, said that “if the officers had been properly trained and followed the law, Gabby would still be alive today.”
 The law firm’s press release also mentioned an independent investigation that found “Moab City police officers failed in their duty to protect Gabby.”

 In their notice of claim, Parker & McConkie added that “the Moab City Police Department failed to adequately respond to reports and evidence of domestic violence between Brian and Gabby.”